dabingch/elec5619-group24/hdhelper/README.md

 * Create a post to find teammate
 * Edit and update a post
 * Send a request email to a post owner
+* Admin functionalities such as enable/disable course, student and posts

 ## Environment Variables
 Edit `application.yml` file to add relevant variables.
 E.g.